 We have supported 147 child amputees across four locations in Sierra Leone.
 Having gained a deep understanding of the complex issues child amputees face due to the traumatic personal experience of the Hope family, we have developed a project that responds to the medical, educational and psychosocial needs of child amputees.

-Our project aims to deliver our five main objectives:
+Our project aimed to deliver our five main objectives:

 - Access to mobility